PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Method

 \subsection{Environment Representation}

-We represent the environment as an approximation of its C-space using a collection of key configurations selected from the motion planning dataset.
-We denote the set of the key configurations as \(\{\overline{q}^k\}_{k=1}^K\), where the number of key configurations \(K\) determines the resolution of the approximation for the environment's C-space\footnote{Larger $K$ increases the resolution of the C-space approximation, but it also raises the computational overhead at query time.}.
-For each motion planning problem, we compute the environment representation $\phi \in \{0, 1\}^{K}$ as a binary vector that specifies the collision status of key configurations \(\{\overline{q}^k\}_{k=1}^K\).
+We represent the environment as an approximation of its C-space using a collection of key configurations selected from the dataset.
+We denote the set of key configurations as \(\{\overline{q}^k\}_{k=1}^K\), where the number of key configurations \(K\) determines the resolution of the environment's C-space approximation\footnote{A larger $K$ increases the resolution of the C-space approximation, but it also raises the computational overhead at query time.}.
+For each motion planning problem, we compute the environment representation $\phi \in \{0, 1\}^{K}$ as a binary vector that specifies the collision states of each key configuration.
+In our setups, we use $K=1025$.

-Algorithm~\ref{algo:key-config} describes our procedure for generating key configurations, which is a modified version of the original algorithm proposed in Kim et al.~\cite{kim2018aaai}.
-It takes the dataset $\mathcal{D}$ and hyperparameters ${d_q^{\text{min}}, d_x^{\text{min}}, c, K}$.
-Here, $d_q^{\text{min}}$ is the minimum C-space distance between key configurations, $d_x^{\text{min}}$ is the minimum workspace distance for end-effector tips, $c$ is the bound on the proportion of environments where the key configuration is occupied, and $K$ is the number of key configurations to sample.
+Algorithm~\ref{algo:key-config} describes our procedure for generating key configurations, which is a modified version of the algorithm originally proposed by Kim et al.~\cite{kim2018aaai}.
+It takes the dataset $\mathcal{D}$ and the hyperparameters ${d_q^{\text{min}}, d_x^{\text{min}}, c, K}$.
+Here, $d_q^{\text{min}}$ denotes the minimum C-space distance between key configurations, $d_x^{\text{min}}$ represents the minimum workspace distance for end-effector tips, and $c$ is the bound on the proportion of environments where a key configuration is occupied.

-We initialize the key configuration set as an empty set (line 1), then sample key configurations into the buffer until the target number is reached (lines 2-11).
-At each step, we uniformly sample a configuration from $\mathcal{D}$ (lines 3-4) and filter it based on three conditions (lines 5-10).
-To avoid duplicates, we ensure that the distance between the new key configuration and any existing ones exceeds a predefined threshold in both C-space and workspace distances (lines 5-6).
-Additionally, we check that the proportion of collision states across different environments falls within a given range to prioritize informative configurations\footnote{ By limiting the proportion of collision states, we filter out configurations that never result in collisions, as they provide no meaningful information about the environment.} (line 7).
-If the configuration meets all criteria, we add it to the key configuration buffer (lines 8-10).
-This process generates key configurations that effectively capture task-relevant regions of the C-space for motion planning.
+We initialize the key configuration set as an empty set (line 1) and sample new configurations until the target size is reached (lines 2-11).
+At each step, a configuration is uniformly sampled from $\mathcal{D}$ (lines 3-4) and filtered based on three conditions (lines 5-10).
+To avoid duplicates, we ensure the new configuration is sufficiently distant from existing ones in both C-space and workspace (lines 5-6), while also limiting the proportion of collision states across different environments to prioritize informative configurations\footnote{By limiting the proportion of collision states, we filter out configurations that never result in collisions, as they provide no meaningful information about the environment .} (line 7).
+If all criteria are met, the configuration is added to the buffer (lines 8-10).
+This process generates key configurations that effectively capture task-relevant C-space regions for motion planning.